SamyBencherif/new-wave-minidesk/readme.md

 The most exciting part of this project is the graphics format.
 The desktop-windowing and editor features exist simply to give the format an excellent place to live.

-MDK graphics format aims to remove all parts of the program that you "have to include for it to work", but don't contribute to the unique definition of your program.
-It is turing complete.
+MDK graphics format aims to remove all parts of the program that you have to include for it to work but that don't contribute to your unique program's definition.
+MDK lets you focus on your program's meaning--rather than hinting how computers actually work via obligatory incantations all the time.
+MDK is turing complete.

 ### Sample MDK Program (drawing)